Luna — PMDD Pattern Intelligence

 What Luna actually does with your data

-Most health apps store your data.
-Luna analyzes it.
-The difference is that analysis requires understanding context, handling uncertainty, and knowing when not to speak — three things that rules alone cannot do.
+Luna is not a smarter period tracker.
+Luna analyzes it and detects patterns.
+The difference is that analysis requires understanding context, handling uncertainty, and knowing when not to speak.

 What Luna detects